 - Disclosing information: In the course of doing our job you may be required to disclose Company information to other parties such as suppliers, bankers, customers or lawyers.
-You need to ensure that you disclose only information which is relevant to that work, and which you are authorised to disclose. - Receiving information: if you receive information which you suspect may be confidential information belonging to another party, you should notify your line manager or the Group Legal team. - Protecting information: You must ensure that you take all steps possible to protect the Company's business sensitive and confidential information.
-Ensure all information, equipment, documents or other property which relates to the Company, its business, customers or Employees, is kept in a safe and secure place when travelling and when kept at home and be careful about discussing business information in public places.
-Beware of inadvertently communicating confidential information to other people who don't have access to it, particularly if you are involved in a personal relationship within SEGRO or its suppliers, customers, in the property industry or at related entities.
-You must never use confidential information for personal advantage.
+You need to ensure that you disclose only information which is relevant to that work, and which you are authorised to disclose. - Receiving information: if you receive information which you suspect may be confidential information belonging to another party, you should notify your line manager or the Group Legal team.

-On leaving: If you leave the Company, you must return any documents, files, electronic equipment or any other material in your possession that relates to the Company, or its customers and Employees.
+- Protecting information: You must ensure that you take all steps possible to protect the Company's business sensitive and confidential information.
+Ensure all information, equipment, documents or other property which relates to the Company, its business, customers or Employees, is kept in a safe and secure place when travelling and when kept at home and be careful about discussing business information in public places. - On leaving: If you leave the Company, you must return any documents, files, electronic equipment or any other material in your possession that relates to the Company, or its customers and Employees.